joe-ldp/Rawalle/README.md

 ## Basic Usage

-To use the macro, run TheWall.ahk and wait for it to say ready.
-Start up OBS, then start up a [Fullscreen projector](https://youtu.be/9YqZ6Ogv3rk).
+To use the macro, run Rawalle.ahk and wait for it to say ready.
+Then open an OBS [Fullscreen Projector](https://youtu.be/9YqZ6Ogv3rk).

 On the Fullscreen Projector, you have a few hotkeys:
 - T: Reset All - Resets all instances

 Mouse-based hotkeys:
 - E: Reset - Resets the instance which your mouse is hovering over
 - R: Play - Plays the instance which your mouse is hovering over
 - F: Focus Reset - Plays the instance which your mouse is hovering over, and resets the rest
-- Shift + Left Click: Lock instance so Reset All and Focus Reset skip over it Keyboard-based hotkeys:
+- Shift + Left Click: Lock instance so Reset All and Focus Reset skip over it

+Keyboard-based hotkeys:
 - (1-9): Resets the corresponding instance
 - Shift + (1-9): Plays the corresponding instance